aiopspro/terraform-demo/README.md

 # Terraform-Demo
 ## Create a S3 Bucket
 ## 🌩️ AWS + Terraform S3 Setup Guide
+## Note: navigate to “.tf” files.
+Open “resource_s3.tf” and update the “bucket” argument.

 This guide helps you configure AWS credentials and deploy an **S3 bucket** using **Terraform**.
 It’s designed for quick setup, testing, and teardown.